BillyClassTime/Managing-Azure-Blob-storage-by-using-.NET/Readme.md

 ### Contenido del fichero Program.cs

-Las siguientes tareas deberánn estar desarrolladas en el fichero del Program.cs:
+Las siguientes tareas deberán estar desarrolladas en el fichero del Program.cs:

 **Task 1.
 Get the connection string**
 Retrieve the connection string for use with the application.
 The storage connection string is stored in an environment variable on the machine running the application called AZURE_STORAGE_CONNECTION_STRING.
 If the environment variable is created after the application is launched in a console or with Visual Studio, the shell or application needs to be closed and reloaded to take the environment variable into account.